aws-samples/amazon-rekognition-custom-ppe-detection-with-custom-labels/README.md

 If you are looking for pre-trained Personal Protective Equipment (PPE) detection APIs, please visit our[Amazon Rekognition PPE](https://aws.amazon.com/rekognition/) APIs.

-This demo solution demonstrate how you can train a custom model to detect a specific PPE requirement, **High Visibility Safety Vest**.
+This demo solution demonstrates how to train a custom model to detect a specific PPE requirement, **High Visibility Safety Vest**.
 It uses a combination of [Amazon Rekognition Labels Detection](https://docs.aws.amazon.com/rekognition/latest/dg/labels.html) and [Amazon Rekognition Custom Labels](https://aws.amazon.com/rekognition/custom-labels-features/) to prepare and train a model to identify an individual who is wearing a vest or not.

-It consists of two main workflows: **Training** and **Analysis** where the former helps you to prepare dataset, train and run a Custom Labels model; the latter provides an easy way to analyze images using the model.
+It consists of two main workflows: **Training** and **Analysis**.
+The former helps you to prepare dataset, train and run a Custom Labels model; the latter provides an easy way to analyze images using the model.
 The solution also provides a simple web interface to guide you through both training and analysis processes.

 __

 ## Training Workflow

 The Training workflow provides an easy way to prepare dataset, create, and train your own Custom Labels model.
-The Custom Labels model uses [Image-level Labels](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/rv-assign-labels.html) where we assign an image (a person) to either a **vest** or **novest** label to indicate an individual is wearing a _High Visibility Safety vest_ or not.
+The Custom Labels model uses [Image-level Labels](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/rv-assign-labels.html) where we assign an image (a person in our case) to either a **vest** or **novest** label to indicate a person is wearing a _Safety vest_ or not.

 The web interface exposes _two_ options to prepare and train your first Custom Label model.